EasyCorp/EasyAdminBundle/README.md

 **Requirements**

-EasyAdmin is compatible with Symfony 2.3+ applications that use Doctrine ORM entities to define their model.
-These entities must include a simple primary key called `id` and `many-to-many` associations are not supported.
+  * Symfony 2.3+ applications (Silex not supported).
+  * Doctrine ORM entities (Doctrine ODM and Propel not supported).
+  * Entities with simple primary keys (composite keys not supported).
+  * All kinds of entity associations are supported, except `many-to-many` associations.
+  * Inheritance between entities is not supported.

 Installation
 ------------